 DEET has been the best repellent on the planet for decades.
 Is there anything better than to repel insect?
 Yes, jump in a lake and hold your breath.
 The simple fact is that DEET works well in most conditions.
 However, most health advocates will tell you that if it’s not safe to drink, then you probably should not put it on your skin as our skin absorbs chemicals.
 When I use it, I put dabs here and there on my clothing.

-Are There Really Natural Alternatives To Repel Mosquitoes?
+Are There Really Natural Mosquito Repellents That Work?

-My wife just made a batch of 4 Thieves Vinegar.
+My wife makes her own 4 Thieves Vinegar natural insect repellent from a time tested recipe.
 This is home made bug stuff.
 This is me holding the jar.
-We will let is brew for 3 months before we put it to use in the Wallowa mountains of Northern Oregon It’s supposed to work wonders.
-I am wondering if it will work.
-Do a Google search and you will hear praises up and down about this stuff.
+We let is brew for 3 months before we put it to use in the Wallowa mountains of Northern Oregon.
+It’s the only mosquito repellent that I use.

 Vicks Vapor Rub